jdmulligan/JETSCAPE-analysis/README.md

 Once the JETSCAPE events are generated, we no longer rely on the JETSCAPE package nor its docker container.
 Instead, we analyze the events (jet-finding, writing histograms, etc.) using a local python environment.
-For jet-finding, we rely on the package [heppy](https://github.com/matplo/heppy) which wraps fastjet and fastjet-contribs in python:
+For jet-finding, we rely on the package [heppy](https://github.com/matplo/heppy) which wraps fastjet and fastjet-contribs in python

 #### One-time setup

-We recommend to use `pipenv` to manage your python environment:
+We recommend to use [pipenv(https://github.com/pypa/pipenv) to manage your python environment:

 ```
 cd JETSCAPE-analysis